Bink Video - The Video Codec for Games

 - Bink can play many audio tracks at once - this allows the playback of 5.1 and 7.1 sound tracks (on supported platforms) as well as optional language tracks where you can turn on and off a language based on the system setting.

 - Bink runs on every game platform and is customized to take advantage of each one.
-It uses SPUs on PS3, VMX on Xbox360, SSE 2 on x86, massive assembly optimizations on Nintendo DS, etc.

 - Bink includes sound support for every platform it supports.
 We have 16 different modules for sound playback on the various platforms.